kodavatiSrikar/Personality-of-Head-Motion/README.md

 ## Correlation analysis

-Run the following in the project directory to generate Spearman correlations between personality factors and mean AU intensities, this replicates the Figure-6 in the paper.
+Replicate the analysis (Figure 6 in the paper) by computing Spearman correlations between mean AU intensities and personality traits:

 ```bash
 python au_analysis.py